PhitNest/phitnest/phitnest_mobile/README.md

 npm run dev
 ```

-Replace the contents of `phitnest_mobile/.env` with the following:
+Then, replace the contents of `phitnest_mobile/.env` with the following:

 For android emulators: